-Lambda School and Kenzie Academy already have strong technical foundations: Lambda School focuses on training data scientists and web developers, and the Kenzie Academy offers programs in software engineering and UX design.
+Bloom Institute of Technology and Kenzie Academy already have strong technical foundations: Bloom Institute of Technology focuses on training data scientists and web developers, and the Kenzie Academy offers programs in software engineering and UX design.
 Both schools are adopting Amazon Technical Academy’s curriculum and making adjustments to align with their program structure and student needs.
-Lambda School will begin accepting applications in August 2021 and Kenzie Academy will begin accepting applications immediately.
+Bloom Institute of Technology and Kenzie Academy are now accepting applications.

 The schools aim to recruit a diverse student body (e.g., gender, racial, and financial diversity in their applicant pool).
-Lambda School’s Enterprise Backend Development Program will be a nine-month, full-time, fully remote course.
+Bloom Institute of Technology’s Enterprise Backend Development Program will be a nine-month, full-time, fully remote course.
 Kenzie Academy’s Software Engineering Program will be a nine- to 12-month, full-time, fully remote course with no fixed class time.

 Their programs will ready graduates for a market that, according to the Bureau of Labor Statistics, is expected to grow twice as fast for computer science professionals than for the rest of the labor market from 2014 to 2024.
 The bureau’s research also found that in 2019, the median annual salary for computer science occupations was about $48,000 more than the median wage for all occupations in the U.S.

-“We are very proud to partner with Amazon on our forthcoming Enterprise Backend Development Program,” said Austen Allred, Lambda School CEO.
+“We are very proud to partner with Amazon on our forthcoming Enterprise Backend Development Program,” said Austen Allred, Bloom Institute of Technology CEO.
 “We’re thrilled to provide this opportunity to our future students.
 Backend is a skill set that is incredibly in demand with all of our largest hiring partners and this enables us to deliver a world class curriculum.”